Candida Rifkind

 Teaching Areas:

-Graphic narratives and alternative comics; Canadian literature and culture; life writing.
+Graphic narratives and alternative comics; Canadian literatures and cultures; life writing.

 Research Interests:

-Comics and Graphic Narratives; Canadian Literature and Culture; Life Writing/Autobiography; Screen and Cultural Studies; Women Writers
+Comics and Graphic Narratives; Canadian Literatures and Cultures; Life Writing/Autobiography; Screen and Cultural Studies.

 Publications: